Weymann Fabric Bodies: Weymann body system

 The Weymann system comprises an ultra-light wood framework with special metal joints so that timber does not touch timber.
 Small metal panels are inserted between the fabric and the framework to make rounded external corners.
 Straining wires are fitted to hold the doors in shape when they are stressed by acceleration or bumps.
 The frame is then covered with muslin over chicken wire with a thin layer of cotton batting used to span large open areas and over this a top layer of fabric, usually a pigmented synthetic leather, is placed.
 Any exposed joints in the fabric are covered with aluminium mouldings.
 The seats are fixed directly to the chassis.

 Passengers were therefore in almost direct contact with the firmly mounted engine.
-Where the market permitted some isolation was provided by luxuriously sprung passenger-seating often topped with inflated pneumatic cushions.
-For the luxury market it further encouraged the development of inherently smoother multi-cylinder engines in place of sixes and eights and, too late for Weymann, the introduction of flexible engine mounts and better chassis suspension systems in place of primitive leaf springs.
+Where the market permitted, some isolation was provided by luxuriously sprung passenger-seating, often topped with inflated pneumatic cushions.
+For the luxury market, it further encouraged the development of inherently smoother multi-cylinder engines in place of sixes and eights and, too late for Weymann, the introduction of flexible engine mounts and better chassis suspension systems than primitive leaf springs.